-At 24 pounds it’s certainly not the lightest rollator on the market, and you wouldn’t expect a heavy duty walker to set any records in that department.
-It’s built tough and designed to accomodate heavy individuals.
+At 24 pounds it’s certainly not the lightest rollator on the market, and you wouldn’t expect a heavy duty walker, a true bariatric rollator to set any records in that department.
+It’s built tough and designed to accommodate heavy individuals.
 But it’s still light enough that most people won’t have any trouble getting it in and out of the car.

 The Nova closes “front to back” and compresses down to just 18.5 inches deep when folded.
 Small enough to fit into the trunk of most cars.
 But if you’ve got a particularly small car you’ll want to double-check the measures to make sure it will fit.

 The Nova is equipped with a 20-inch wide seat which is not only the largest seat of any rollator we’ve looked at, it’s also quite comfortable.
 The backrest doesn’t look like it would provide much support but is actually quite functional and helps keep you in a good seated position.

 The seat feels even more roomy thanks to the handles offering a full 24-inches between them.
 This gives you plenty of room to sit and turn in the without catching your clothing on the or brakes.